 Only 20 minutes drive south, Whitianga (or ‘Whiti-city’ as it’s known to locals) has become a thriving town,

 Head south for the second part of your Coromandel winter getaway, turning off at Whenuakite to explore Hot Water Beach.
-Don’t go past Hot Waves Cafe, or the most diverse crowd of people you will ever encounter, digging holes in the sand at low tide.
-The Hungri Hunter Gourmet Food Cottage in Hahei is worth a visit for authentic woodfired pizzas, and a short drive to Ferry Landing Store for a Kowhai Creamery icecream and an uninterrupted beach walk will bestow on you the best of Mercury Bay on a winter’s day.
+Don’t go past Hotties, or the most diverse crowd of people you will ever encounter, digging holes in the sand at low tide.
+Little Blue Kitchen in Hahei is worth a stop for coffee, bagels and burritos to fuel up, and a short drive to to Cooked at Ferry Landing for tacos and beer, after an uninterrupted beach walk will bestow on you the best of Mercury Bay on a winter’s day.

 For the final leg of your Coromandel road trip, discover Whangamata; a long-loved beach town that has kept pace with city fashion and cuisine, while retaining its laid-back small town charm.
 Contain is the town’s stand-out boutique with its curated selection of designer fashion, jewellery and accessories, and Bella will inspire kitchen and homeware fans.
 Six Forty Six is a popular stop for coffee, cabinet food and a delicious brunch menu.